 - describe the reviewer’s conclusions about the work being reviewed, including the reasons for any disagreement.

 Did the grant application demand a commercial real estate appraisal review for submission purposes?
 Is the Internal Revenue Service performing an audit of assets?
-Whatever the intended use for the analysis, the information must be indicated in the report.
-More specifically, appraisal reports must include the five qualities that USPAP specify as critical for appraisal credibility:
+The information in the report must identify the intended use for the analysis.
+More specifically, appraisal reports must include the five qualities that USPAP specifies as critical for appraisal credibility:

-Some elements will be unique if the commercial appraisal reviewer is establishing their own opinion regarding the value.
+Some elements will be unique if the commercial appraisal reviewer establishes their opinion regarding the value.
 For example, the scope of work, effective date, and development process.

 What Happens When the Commercial Appraiser and Commercial Appraisal Reviewer Disagree?

-As in medicine, or even at the local auto body shop, you expect the professionals involved in giving you the second opinion to act… well, professionally.
+As in medicine, or even at the local auto body shop, you expect the professionals who give you the second opinion to act… well, professionally.
 The commercial real estate review process is no different.
 The original appraiser and reviewer know that they will not always agree on a property valuation, and both parties will be respectful of each other.
 Both the original appraiser and reviewer will maintain their independence.

-When a commercial appraisal reviewer does conclude that their appraisal opinion is different than the original report, the reviewer’s report must conform to SR 3-4, 3-5, and 3-6.
-The appraisal reviewer, in the report provided to the client, will have clear and detailed explanations relating to how the difference in property valuation was determined.
+When a commercial appraisal reviewer concludes that their appraisal opinion differs from the original report, the reviewer’s report must conform to SR 3-4, 3-5, and 3-6.
+In the report provided to the client, the appraisal reviewer will have clear and detailed explanations of how the difference in property valuation was determined.

 - methods used to analyze property;